ray-cast/ray-mmd/Materials/README.md

 ========
 ###### 　　[English](https://github.com/ray-cast/ray-mmd/blob/developing/Materials/README.md) &nbsp; [中文文档](https://github.com/ray-cast/ray-mmd/blob/developing/Materials/README_chs.md)

-　　This document is designed to help those who wanted to quickly get up to speed in `Ray-MMD`
+　　This document is designed to help those who wanted to quickly get up to speed in `Ray-MMD`, you can create a new material by duplicate a `material_2.0.fx`

 ALBEDO:
 ------